Charges against Skiatook man dropped after arrest last year in 1992 Owasso cold case

-Criminal charges have been dismissed against a Skiatook man who was arrested last year in connection with a cold case investigation into a woman's death in Tulsa County nearly 30 years ago.
+Criminal charges have been dismissed against a Skiatook man who was arrested last year in connection with a cold case investigation into a woman’s death in Owasso nearly 30 years ago.

 The Tulsa County District Attorney’s Office filed a motion seeking the dismissal of a first-degree manslaughter charge against Tommy Edward Harris “pending further investigation” into the May 23, 1992, shooting death of 31-year-old Kim McVey.